A (Ad Infinitum)

-A: Ad Infinitum is a 2021 Indian Telugu-language medical thriller film directed by Ugandhar Muni which stars Nithin Prasanna and Preethi Asrani in lead roles.
+A (Ad Infinitum) is a 2021 Indian Telugu-language medical thriller film directed by Ugandhar Muni which stars Nithin Prasanna in a dual role alongside, Preethi Asrani in lead roles.
 The film was released on 5 March 2021 to mixed to positive reviews and on Amazon Prime, streaming from 16 March 2021.

 Plot

 Sanjeev (Nithin Prasanna) is a disabled receptionist at a hospital who is married to a nurse Pallavi (Preethi Asrani) and has a daughter Amrutha or Ammu (Baby Deevana).
 Sanjeev met Pallavi while he was rescued from a forest 59 km away from Hyderabad by members of an NGO and admitted in the same hospital, having suffered from memory loss and having no recollection of his past life.
 He tries to lead a normal life but is haunted by a recurring dream of a dark room in which an unknown figure is performing brain surgery on a tonsured patient.

 Officer Vishnu (Rangadham) of the Preventive Crimes Unit is tasked with a case of multiple abductions of children, mostly orphans and runaways.
 His only lead is a CCTV footage of a hooded man along with a dog kidnapping a child from the highway at the early hours of the morning.
 He locates a newspaper who witnessed the man with the dog and uses him to create a sketch of the suspect.

 Sanjeev, wanting to know about who he is, takes the help of his friend Yasir who finds a picture of a lookalike of Sanjeev (of more than 30 years ago) in a book about the Emergency time in India.
 They find from the author that the man in the picture was a student leader called Ashwatthama who was wanted for bombing a police station but was never found.
 From another old friend and compatriot of Ashwatthama, they find that the last person who had seen him was his then-girlfriend Amrutha.
 However, they are unable to follow up as Pallavi chastises Sanjeev for going in search of his past and not paying attention to their daughter.

 The suspect of the police sketch turns out to be Sanjeev and Vishnu arrests him despite having no other evidence.
 However, Pallavi and Yasir were able to prove his innocence by showing the CCTV footage of the hospital at the time of the kidnapping and proving his alibi.
 But, a man who looks exactly like Sanjeev takes Ammu from her school, which leads Vishnu to believe that Sanjeev and the kidnapper share a connection.